Megabus (Europe): History

-The London to Cheltenham service introduced an extra stop at Reading Coachway on 20 November 2006.

-Early in February 2007, it was announced that the service between London, Milton Keynes, Leicester and Nottingham would be withdrawn on 11 March 2007.
-These services were restored Monday-Saturday following the acquisition of the East Midlands Trains franchise by Stagecoach, to and from London by Megatrain.

-From 21 May 2007, services between London and Leeds were extended to Middlesbrough, Sunderland and Newcastle.

-On 1 October 2007, the London hub moved from Bulleid Way to Victoria Coach Station.
+In March 2006, a direct service was introduced between Fife, Edinburgh and London via Newcastle and Sheffield.

-From October 2009 M35 Cardiff to Newcastle began.
+From October 2009, M35 Cardiff to Newcastle began.

-2010 to present

 In May 2011, services were introduced between London and Norwich, Leeds and Edinburgh, and London and Swansea and Pembroke Dock with through ferry fares to Rosslare Europort in Ireland.
 Additional journeys were added to several existing routes.

+International expansion

 From April 2012, Megabus began cross-nation services linking the UK to continental Europe, from Birmingham and London to Paris and from Leicester and London to Brussels and Amsterdam.
 This was announced a month prior to the introduction of the services.
 A third route, which operates entirely outside the UK, links Paris, Brussels and Amsterdam.

 In 2013, Megabus started a route between Cologne, Brussels, Gent and London.

-In 2014 Megabus launched a route between London, Paris, Toulouse and Barcelona.
+In 2014, Megabus launched a route between London, Paris, Toulouse and Barcelona.
 In Germany, as megabus.com GmbH, they also launched a route between Cologne, Frankfurt, Stuttgart and Munich.

 On 24 June 2015, Megabus launched first intercity bus services in Italy with 22 coaches out of a depot in Bergamo.
-The five main routes are: